Kevyn Adams: Chicago Blackhawks and retirement

 Adams wouldn't do much on the Blackhawks, missing most of the season after tearing his ACL.
 He would only play 27 games throughout the season, scoring only 2 points in that time.
 Despite being invited to training camp before the 2008–09 season began, Adams would be released by the Blackhawks on October 7, 2008.
 Months later on January 6, 2009, Adams announced his retirement to become a player–agent.

 Coaching and management career

+Buffalo Sabres (2011-2025)

 On August 3, 2011, Adams was named assistant coach of the Buffalo Sabres.
 He was fired on May 9, 2013, two days after the Sabres named Ron Rolston as their new head coach.
 Adams was named the Senior Vice President of Business Administration for the Sabres in 2019.
 On June 16, 2020, he was named the team's general manager, replacing the recently fired Jason Botterill.

 On March 25, 2021, Adams filled in as head coach of the Sabres when head coach Don Granato and assistant coach Matt Ellis entered the NHL's COVID protocol.
 The Sabres lost the game, 4–0, against the Pittsburgh Penguins, extending the Sabres winless streak to sixteen games.

+On July 24, 2021, Adams traded top-line forward Sam Reinhart to the Florida Panthers in exchange for the Panthers' first-round pick in 2022 (Jiří Kulich) and prospect goalie Devon Levi.
+That same year on November 5, 2021, following disagreements with Jack Eichel over how to medically treat the herniated disk in Eichel's neck, Adams traded Eichel to the Vegas Golden Knights in return for Peyton Krebs, Alex Tuch, a top-10 protected first-round pick in the 2022 NHL Draft (Noah Ostlund), and a second-round pick in the 2023 NHL Draft (traded for Jordan Greenway).

+Adams was fired on December 15, 2025, after the Sabres began the season 14–14–4.
+The Sabres failed to make the playoffs in each of the five full seasons he was GM, extending the longest playoff drought in NHL history, dating back to 2011.
+The team under his leadership had a 178-196-42 record and 0.478 points percentage, and never finished above 20th in the league standings in any season.
+He was replaced by Jarmo Kekalainen, who had been hired by Buffalo as a senior advisor in May 2025.

+Boston Bruins (2026-present)

+On July 14, 2026, Adams was hired by the Boston Bruins as senior advisor to general manager Don Sweeney.